CLARIAH/docker-pyff/README.md

 pyff docker image
 =================

 A docker image for running a pyff instance.
-See http://leifj.github.io/pyFF
+Forked from https://github.com/SUNET/docker-pyff